ria-ee/X-Road-EE-docs/md/ig-xlb_x-road_external_load_balancer_installation_guide.md

 1. Stop the X-Road services (`xroad-proxy`, `xroad-signer`, `xroad-confclient`, `xroad-proxy-ui-api` and `xroad-monitor`) on all the nodes.
 You can read more about the services in the Security Server User Guide
 \[[UG-SS](#13-references)\] chapter on [System services](ug-ss_x-road_6_security_server_user_guide.md#161-system-services).
-2. Upgrade the packages on the master node to the new software version.
+2. Upgrade the packages on the primary node to the new software version.
 3. Let any database and configuration changes propagate to the cluster members.
 4. Upgrade the packages on the replica nodes.
 5. Start the X-Road services.